fix precession/spin command

 zeeman args = H x y z H = intensity of the magnetic field (in Tesla) x y z = vector direction of the field anisotropy args = K x y z K = intensity of the magnetic anisotropy (in eV) x y z = vector direction of the anisotropy

-Impose a force torque to each magnetic spin in the group.
+This fix applies a precession torque to each magnetic spin in the group.

 Style zeeman is used for the simulation of the interaction between the magnetic spins in the defined group and an external magnetic field: